mdn/content/files/en-us/web/http/headers/referrer-policy/index.md

   - : Send only the origin when the protocol security level stays the same (HTTPS→HTTPS).
 Don't send the {{HTTPHeader("Referer")}} header to less secure destinations (HTTPS→HTTP).
 - `strict-origin-when-cross-origin` (default)

-  - : Send the origin, path, and querystring when performing a same-origin request.
+  - : Send the origin, path, and query string when performing a same-origin request.
 For cross-origin requests send the origin (only) when the protocol security level stays same (HTTPS→HTTPS).
 Don't send the {{HTTPHeader("Referer")}} header to less secure destinations (HTTPS→HTTP).

     > [!NOTE]
     > This is the default policy if no policy is specified, or if the provided value is invalid (see spec revision [November 2020](https://github.com/whatwg/fetch/pull/1066)).
 Previously the default was `no-referrer-when-downgrade`.